 Yes, always!
 After each session, I wash all the linens we’ve used using hypoallergenic detergent.
 I hand wash all rompers, bonnets, tiebacks, and fluffy texture layers.
-I spray props wipe them down.
+I spray props with disinfectant and wipe them down.
 Anything the baby has touched is cleaned before it is put away to be used again.

 It is also good to know what to expect for your session.
 Asking these questions can help you understand how your photographer operates her business.